 But before you start actually cooking and packaging your product, you want to make sure that you have a solid plan in place for how you’re going to promote your product and your business.
 Marketing and outreach should have been part of your business plan in Step 3.
 So, make sure you refer back to your business plan to help guide your efforts here.

-If you are new to this field, we invite you to learn here the basics on marketing: you’ll soon realize is a key factor to the success of any business, regardless of its size.
+If you are new to this field, we invite you to learn here the basics of marketing: you’ll soon realize it is a key factor to the success of any business, regardless of its size.

 After all, how successful can your food business from home be if no one knows about it?

 The COVID-19 crisis has hit business owners especially hard.
 Millions of businesses have been forced to temporarily close and everyone has been forces to stay at their homes.
 The economic impact of this crisis has affected everyone.
 And even though many think of crises as a bad time to start a business, it actually can be good if you are business savvy and if you have good enough finances to invest in your business idea.